Superyacht Deck Crew Course

 Holders of the IYT Superyacht Crew Certificate, which is recognised by the MCA, will not need to complete the Yacht Rating Training Record Book and the 6 months yacht service requirement may be reduced to 2 months sea service on vessels 15 metres and over in load line length.
-Holders will, however, need to meet the other requirements which are, be at least 18 years of age and hold all Basic STCW certificates.
+Holders will, however, need to meet the other requirements which are, be at least 16 years of age, hold all Basic STCW certificates and hold a valid ENG1 (medical fitness certificate) or accepted equivalent.
 They can then apply to the MCA for an MCA Yacht Rating Certificate.
-See this link to review MGN270 which outlines all necessary information.
+See this link to review MSN 1862 (M) which outlines all necessary information.

 You can find the MCA’s Application for a Yacht Rating Certificate here.
 On page 2 of the application you will see this note regarding sea time requirements (see screenshot below).
 Since the MCA have deemed the “IYT Superayacht Crew Certificate/Course” is equivalent to the “Yacht Rating Course”, you will provide your “IYT Superyacht Crew Certificate” and proof of 2 months actual sea service on vessels over 15m in load line length.

 The course incorporates three separate MCA recognised courses:

 - Superyacht Crew

 - VHF Radio Operators

 - Industry guidelines and regulations